This is my review of the new Hilton Bournemouth hotel.

 Bournemouth is a sprawling town with no real gap between Bournemouth, Christchurch and Boscombe.
 The central location of the Hilton is a real benefit, as many hotels are further up into the town in converted Victorian buildings.
 It is a 3 minute walk from the lobby to the pier and beach although very few rooms at the hotel have a view of the sea.

-The picture below shows the Hilton, with the Hampton curling around the corner at the right.
+The picture above shows the Hilton, with the Hampton curling around the corner at the right.